How to grow Alliums

 How To Plant Alliums

-Allium Bulbs are best planted in the autumn when the bulbs are cheaper than buying pot-grown plants in the Spring.
+Allium Bulbs are best planted in the autumn when the bulbs are available.
+Bulbs are cheaper than pot-grown plants which are generally available in the Spring.
 Best planting time is September, but if you are late, you can carry on planting Allium bulbs until about the 3rd week of October.

-Alliums prefer a sunny position in soil which is well drained and they are drought tolerant.
+Alliums prefer a sunny position in soil which is well drained.
 Alliums are fully hardy tolerating our winters well.
 However, if your garden has heavy soil or ground that is wet and boggy over the winter, there is a risk the bulbs could rot.
-To prevent this dig in horticultural grit to increase drainage.
+To prevent this dig in horticultural grit to increase drainage or plant in containers.
+The plus side is that Alliums are drought tolerant.

 Smaller varieties should be planted 15-20 cms apart, large varieties (such as a.cristophii) 25-30cms and the very large ( such as Globemaster' and schubertii)35cms+